fratzinger/feathers-openweathermap/README.md

 #### Throttle
 Using OWM values, we can do 60 calls per minutes, up to a million per month.
 This means we could use all our available calls in 15 days or so when calling OWM non-stop.
 When throttle is enabled, the limits are calculated based on the monthly maximum calls, divided by 30 days and they by hours and minutes.

-On the Free plan this mean we can make 1388 calls per hour and 23 calls per minutes (1,000,000 / 30 days / 24 hours / 60 minutes). when the limit is reached we do not send the request to OWM and return a `TooManyRequests` error.
+Exmaple: On the Free plan this mean we can make 1388 calls per hour and 23 calls per minutes (1,000,000 / 30 days / 24 hours / 60 minutes).
+When the limit is reached we do not send the request to OWM and return a `TooManyRequests` error.

-For the Onecall API, there is no minute limiter for now, as the free plan allow for less than 1 request per minute.
-Hour limits are calculated
+For the Onecall API, there is no minute limiter on the free plan as it would allow for less than 1 request per minute.
+Hour limits are still calculated.

 #### Custom limits
+Throttle or not, feel free to set the limits you want!
+- A value of 0 mean this value won't be limited.
+- If you only provide `day` limits and `plan_throttle` is `true` , we will calculate hour and minute limits (Same if you set hour limits)

 ```
 limits: {
   minute: 0,